 You can detour off the Met-Win, cross Hwy.
 20, and follow the Sisters Tie Trail to the town of Sisters, where you can get a fabulous burger or a milkshake made of house-made ice cream at the Sno-Cap Drive-In.

-You can ride a loop to the treeless summit of Fourmile Butte, which offers 360-degree panoramic views.
+You can ride a loop to the treeless summit of Fourmile Butte, with its 360-degree panoramic views.

-And you can do a long but scenic ride all the way around Black Butte, enjoying the mountain vistas along the way.
+And you can do a long but scenic ride around Black Butte, enjoying the mountain vistas along the way.